PrestonPeters/WealthWise/README.md

     Once Docker has finished setting up, you can access the application by navigating to: http://localhost:3000

-## Closing the Application

-When you're done, you can shut down the Docker environment.
+5) When you're done, you can shut down the Docker environment.
 To do this, use the following command:
     CTRL C
     docker-compose down -v